 This loan is available to graduate students who choose to borrow above their Subsidized Stafford eligibility.
 Students borrowing through the Unsubsidized Stafford Loan Program are responsible for the interest on the loan.
 The amount of eligibility is based on the dependent or independent status of the student and the student's need.
+The application procedures are the same as the Subsidized Stafford Loan Program.
+The interest rate on Unsubsidized Stafford Loans disbursed between July 1, 2010 and June 30, 2011 is fixed at 6.8%.
+If a student would like to pay the interest on the unsubsidized portion while still attending school, the student should indicate that when completing the Master Promissory Note.
+If a student does not want to make interest payments while still in school, the interest will be capitalized into the principal balance.

-The application procedures and interest rates are the same as the Subsidized Stafford Loan Program.
-The maximum amount of additional unsubsidized loans available is \$12,000.
+The maximum amount of additional unsubsidized loans available is \$12.000.